Characterizations of voting rules based on majority margins: Conclusion

 For voting rules that accept profiles of ranked ballots, the invariance property of being \textit{margin-based} can obviously be regarded as a property of informational parsimony: only the information about head-to-head margins of victory or loss is needed to determine the outcome.
 What is less obvious is that being margin-based is equivalent to a conjunction of axioms with normative significance, drawing on certain notions of equality or balancing between voters with different preferences.
 Our axiom of Preferential Equality expresses one such notion of equality: either of two voters changing $xy$ to $yx$ in their ranking should have the same effect as if the other voter did so.
 And Neutral Reversal expresses one such notion of balancing: two voters with fully reversed rankings balance each other out, so adding them does not change the election outcome.
 Our axiom of Tiebreaking Compensation, which implies Preferential Equality and almost implies Neutral Reversal (it does together with Neutral Indifference), also incorporates these notions of equality and balancing.

-It is an interesting open question whether other invariance properties can be proved equivalent to combinations of natural, normatively plausible axioms.
-For example, can the class of head-to-head voting rules be characterized in terms of Preferential Equality together with some independent axioms?
-While the class of head-to-head rules is larger than that of margin-based rules, we can also go in the other direction and consider more restricted classes.
+It is an interesting open question whether other invariance properties can be proved equivalent to combinations of natural, normatively significant axioms.
+For example, can the class of head-to-head voting rules be characterized in terms of Preferential Equality together with some independent axioms?\footnote{To apply the strategy used in this paper, we would need to show that if two profiles share the same head-to-head information, then there is a way to turn them into the same profile using operations preserving the head-to-head information, and in particular, the number of voters.
+This seems to require a detailed analysis of when and how the same margin matrix can be realized by multiple profiles of the same size.} While the class of head-to-head rules is larger than that of margin-based rules, we can also go in the other direction and consider more restricted classes.
 For example, many of the well-known margin-based rules (recall Footnote~\ref{CondorcetRules}) satisfy the stronger property of \textit{ordinal margin invariance} (see \citealt{Holliday2024}), according to which we do not need to know the exact sizes of margins but only whether the margin of $x$ over $y$ is greater than that of $x'$ over $y'$.
 Or one could go all the way to Fishburn's \citeyearpar{Fishburn1977} class of C1 rules, according to which all we need to know about the margins is their signs (positive, zero, or negative).
 It is doubtful that increasingly strong invariance properties will continue to have normatively compelling equivalent axiomatizations, since at some point (arguably by the time we reach C1) the invariance properties appear clearly too strong.
-Indeed, the project of seeking normatively perspicuous re-axiomatizations of invariance properties can guide us toward the boundaries between desirable and undesirable invariance properties for voting rules.
+Indeed, the project of seeking normatively perspicuous re-axiomatizations of invariance properties may guide us toward the boundaries between desirable and undesirable invariance properties for voting rules.